wp99cp/cevi_zh11_webpage/README.md

    in the Google Cloud Console and share the folder containing the document with that service account.
 Then place the JSON containing the secrets inside the folder `_secrets/credentials.json`.

+   The service account needs access to the Google Drive API.

-8) Serve the webpage locally by running the following command:
+9) Serve the webpage locally by running the following command:

 ```bash
 $ bundle exec jekyll serve --livereload --host=0.0.0.0